 Your restaurant customers appreciate value.
 You cannot give it to them without breaking the bank?
 Offer them a bundle or a meal deal.
 You can make two or more menu items more appealing by bundling them together to make an attractive meal deal that will surely convince your customers for value.

-According to president and chief operating officer James Quincey, who shared this strategy as part of the company’s vision for future growth, building a portfolio of “consumer-centric brands” requires shifting focus from what the company really wants to sell to what consumers really want to buy.
+According to the president and chief operating officer James Quincey, who shared this strategy as part of the company’s vision for future growth, building a portfolio of “consumer-centric brands” requires shifting focus from what the company really wants to sell to what consumers really want to buy.

 Bundling Benefits You